For more than 30 years, almost everyone has used MS Excel spreadsheets, from high school students to scientists at NASA. 🚀

 - Highly accurate functions make it great for data analysis

-- Can import almost any file format, including Microsoft Office formats, Lotus 1-2-3, HTML, and more
+- Can import almost any file format, including Microsoft Office excel formats, Lotus 1-2-3, HTML, and more

-- Bare-bones user interface might not be appealing for some users
+- Bare-bones app user interface might not be appealing for some users

-- Lacks a pivot table feature to summarize spreadsheet data
+- Lacks pivot tables to summarize spreadsheet data

 - No macros to automate tasks

-- Advanced functionality is overwhelming for new users
+- Advanced functionality is overwhelming for a new user

 - G2: NA